 “Flow when you can, pull when you must.”
 Don Reinertsen.
 Author of Product Development Flow: 2nd Generation Lean Product Development.

-Flow is the ability to produce value in a continuous manner.
-“Flow thinking” is using a collection of principles that can be used to reasonably predict when an action will have a positive or negative impact on flow.
-This, of course, assumes the action is actually done.
+Flow is the ability to produce value continuously.
+“Flow thinking” is using a collection of principles that can reasonably predict when an action will have a positive or negative impact on flow.
 The real challenge is not in knowing what to do but in getting people to do it.
 If you look at your system as having an intake and output, then one can think of achieving flow as a combination of having smaller batches of useful work, reducing delays and avoiding creating waste.
-Flow is usually not about going faster at any one step, the exception being when it can be accomplished through automation.
-Attempting to get people to do their job faster likely results in a lowering of quality, and is not advised.
+Flow is usually not about going faster at any one step.
+The exception is when accomplished through automation.
+Attempting to get people to do their job faster likely results in a lowering of quality.
+We do not advise this.

-Hand offs reduce flow because information is always lost.
+Hand offs always result in lost information and therefore always reduces flow.
 Hand offs done without direct communication (i.e., writing a document and passing it along) are particularly insidious.
 Not only is there a delay caused by the writing and waiting until it is read, the quality of the communication degrades as well.

 Slow feedback occurs when people aren’t working together or are working in the wrong order.
 For example, very often developers write code before truly understanding the requirements.
 Late feedback also causes interruptions when testers are not working in sync with developers, or different teams are not continuously integrating across the team (this type of integration provides feedback that the two teams are in sync with each other).

 Delays in the time from getting information and using it means the information is stale by the time it is used.
 Doing requirements too soon is an example of this.